seomoz/interpol/README.md

 [![Build Status](https://secure.travis-ci.org/seomoz/interpol.png)](http://travis-ci.org/seomoz/interpol)

-Police your HTTP JSON interface with interpol.

 Interpol is a toolkit for policing your HTTP JSON interface.
-To use it, you define the endpoints of your HTTP API in simple YAML files.
-From this metadata, interpol gives you three things:
+To use it, define the endpoints of your HTTP API in simple YAML files.

-* A stub sinatra app that serves up example data.
+Interpol provides multiple tools to work with these endpoint
+definitions:

+* `Interpol::TestHelper::RSpec` and `Interpol::TestHelper::TestUnit` are
+  modules that you can mix in to your test context.
+They provide a means to generate tests from your endpoint definitions that validate example data against your JSON schema definition.
+* `Interpol::StubApp` builds a stub implementation of your API from the endpoint definitions.
+This can be distributed with your API's client gem so that API users have something local to hit that generates data that is valid according to your schema definition.
-* A rack middleware that will validate the data being returned by an endpoint against the JSON schema for that endpoint.
+* `Interpol::ResponseSchemaValidator` is a rack middleware that validates your API responses against the JSON schema in your endpoint definition files.
+This is useful in test/development environments to ensure that your real API returns valid responses.
-* A documentation browser for your API.
+* A documentation browser for your API is planned as well (but not yet implemented).

+You can use any of these tools individually or some combination of all of them.

 ## Installation